Extension Security - Best Practices for Deployment

 These risks could compromise the extension if the developers of the extension don't properly validate and handle user inputs, or if they generate dynamic queries to access sensitive databases.
 As you evaluate the extensions that you want to allow in Tableau, be sure to consider how they manage authentication, data access, or user input, and how they mitigate security risks.

-Mitigating the security threats with Network-enabled extensions
+Mitigating security threats with Network-enabled extensions

 Understanding what an extension does is a first step to identifying the risks for your enterprise.
-Often, a dashboard or viz extension doesn’t access underlying data in the workbook and all the JavaScript code runs in the context of the browser running on the user’s computer.
-In these cases, no data leaves the computer even though the extension might be hosted on a third-party site outside of your domain.
+Often, a dashboard or viz extension doesn’t access the underlying data in the workbook and all the JavaScript code runs in the context of the browser running on the user’s computer.
+In these cases, no data leaves the computer, even though the extension might be hosted on a third-party site outside of your domain.
 Some extensions allow you to connect Tableau with other applications you have already deployed in your domain.

 Tableau provides security measures and security requirements for extensions.
 These requirements are enabled for Tableau Desktop, Tableau Server, and Tableau Cloud.